 “Voices of refugee youth: impact of post-primary refugee education” is an ongoing research study conducted in partnership between UNHCR and Jigsaw Consult.
 The research is funded through the Dubai Cares Evidence for Education in Emergencies (E-Cubed) funding window.
-This research study is linked to UNHCR’s Youth Education Programme, a multi-year programme that provides funding for the provision of post-primary education for refugees.
+The research links to UNHCR's efforts to support post-primary education for refugees and host communities.

 The study is based on an innovative youth-centred methodological design.
 Teams of refugee youth researchers are trained in social science research methods to collect data as core contributors to the research study.
 Work is underway to secure an accredited qualification in social science research for the youth researchers from an international higher education institution.
 As far as we know, never before have refugee young people been engaged as core researchers within a large-scale refugee education research study in a low-income environment.
 We are excited to have the opportunity to undertake this important work - and are committed to ensuring that the results of the study are used to help shape effective programme and policy-level decision making.
 We will share more details here in the months ahead.

 For more information check out the digital platform for the research study: https://research4refugeeeducation.org/

 On the digital platform you can meet the youth researchers, read blog posts written by them and find the research outputs!